LucaScheller/VFX-UsdAssetResolver/docs/src/resolvers/CachedResolver/example.md

 ### Summary
 And that's all folks!
 We encourage you to also play around with the code or adjusting the mapping files to see how everything works.

-One last note, you might need to refresh the context if you are not seeing live updates:
+If you make live adjustments via the API, don't forget to refresh the context as described in our [Python API](./PythonAPI.md#refreshing-the-resolver-context) section.

 ## Content Structure